 • Lastly, consider aesthetics.
 You’ll spend countless mornings with it, so choose a looker.

 Being a certified Q Grader I value coffee clarity and flavor separation.
 It always puzzled me that the cupping method and French press, while on the surface being similar, tasted so different.
-I love cupping as it’s one of the best ways to get a full impression of the flavors notes without being distracted by small details in brewing technique.
-But in spite of cupping being so simple, it still tasted superior to me compared with French press.
+I love cupping as it’s one of the most ideal ways to get a full impression of the flavors notes without being distracted by small details in brewing technique.
+But in spite of cupping being so simple, it still tasted superior to me.

-After spending a lot of time experimenting with the French press and testing different recipes, I finally understood, why French press coffee usually doesn’t taste as good as other full immersion brewing methods.
+After spending a lot of time experimenting with the French press and testing different recipes, I finally understood, why the brew usually doesn’t taste as good as other full immersion brewing methods.
 But don’t worry!
 The good news is that you can actually get amazing coffee from the French press.
 It just requires that you unlearn some very prevalent dogmas.
-Check out, my video below if you want to learn the secret to outstanding French press coffee.
+Check out, my video below if you want to learn the secret.

 Design: Aesthetics or Utility?

-Though I appreciate a stylish French press, my foremost question remains: “How functional is it?”
+Though I appreciate a stylish model, my main question is still: “How functional is it?”

 I’d lean towards glass models for a home kitchen.
 But can it handle a rugged camping trip?
 Likely not.